How do You Fight Your Goliaths?

 You can read the rest of the story yourself by clicking <here>.

 Brian Hardin, founder of the Daily Audio Bible is so good at calling attention to the subtleties of these Bible stories.
 I’ve heard him tell this story before.
-This is my third year of going through the Bible in a year with this teacher, but for some reason this story never struck the chord like it did now.
+This is my third year of going through the Bible in a year with this teacher, but this story never smacked me in the face like it did this time.

-I know that reason.
-And it’s why we Christ-followers say the Word of God is dynamic and relative, both the Old and New Testaments.
-I wasn’t fighting a battle the other times.
+I know it’s why we Christ-followers say the Word of God is dynamic and relative, both the Old and New Testaments.
+I wasn’t fighting a battle the other times I read this story.
 Recently I have been struggling and praying for answers, and the words were like a flashing neon sign in my head.

-The slight little shepherd boy who was the least capable in the eyes of his peers, his family, and, of course, the pompous giant, Goliath, won the battle.
+The slight little shepherd boy who was the least capable in the eyes of his peers, his family, and the pompous giant, won the battle.
 Who would have ever suspected he was the one chosen by God to replace Saul to become the greatest king of Israel?
 To be known as “a man after God’s own heart.”

 By the way, I use the phrase “Christ-follower” because there are many people out there that call themselves Christians, but don’t really follow Jesus.
-If we aren’t Jewish, or Muslim, or Buddhist, or whatever, and we believe in one God, we call ourselves Christians.
-It’s confusing to some, though, because Christians are supposed to be Christ-like.
-Sadly, not all of us are.
+If we aren’t Jewish, or Muslim, or whatever, and we believe in one Triune God, we call ourselves Christians.
+It’s confusing to some, though, because Christians are supposed to be Christ-like, and sadly, not all of us are.
+It’s the reason we have such a bad reputation for being exclusive and judgemental.

-That term has become hollow to me because there are tons of people out there that have been hurt by the church and people who claim to be Christians.
+There are tons of people out there that have been hurt by the church and people who claim to be Christians.
 And I am so very sorry for that.
 I hope if you’re one of them you will give Jesus another chance.
-Remember, Jesus is not about religion, He’s about relationship.
+Remember that Jesus is not about religiosity, He’s about relationship.
 And He never said to follow His people.
 He said to “follow ME.”
+So never mind the church that doesn’t welcome everyone, the people pointing fingers, and the rules of this or that denomination…just look at Jesus.

-To be a Christ-follower means we study Him, study God’s Word, and strive to love God and love people the way Jesus did.
+For me, to be a Christ-follower means to study God’s Word and strive to love God and love people the way Jesus did.
 And your church should be your family that loves you, educates you, and walks alongside you in times of trouble.
 If you don’t have a church like that, email me.
 I will help you find one wherever you are.